 If you cannot find someone locally on the directory, then check with your local animal control, shelters, landscapers, and gardening supply companies for a possible referral to a professional arborist.

-There is also an interesting article on Arboreal Cat Rescuer Techniques, but they strongly recommend that you contact a professional rather than attempting to climb up and get your cat yourself.
+There is also an interesting article on an Arboreal Cat Rescuers Guide, but they strongly recommend that you contact a professional rather than attempting to climb up and get your cat yourself.